CodeDidim/conversion-tools/README.md

 overlay_dir: "private-overlay"  # optional private files
 ```
 The `overlay_dir` directory contains files that are only used in private mode.
-These files are automatically removed when exporting back to public mode.
+These files are automatically removed when creating the public version.
 See [docs/PRIVATE_OVERLAY.md](docs/PRIVATE_OVERLAY.md) for details.

 ## 🔒 Security Best Practices